-Under the supervision and direction of Registered Nurses who are experienced in long-term care, the Lackawanna College Nurse Aide Training Program is a 172-hour program with hands-on, supervised clinical experience.
+Under the supervision and direction of Registered Nurses who are experienced in long-term care, the Lackawanna College Nurse Aide Training Program is a 128-hour program with hands-on, supervised clinical experience.

-The program is accredited by the Pennsylvania State Department of Education for 140 hours, which includes 96 hours of classroom and laboratory training and 44 clinical hours in a long-term care facility.
+The program is accredited by the Pennsylvania State Department of Education including 40 hours of classroom, 44 hours of laboratory training, and 44 clinical hours in a long-term care facility.

 The program offers 32 additional specialized hours that includes training in CPR, tours in local long-term facilities, and practice laboratory hours to prepare students to take the National Nurse Aide Assessment Program Examination.

-Students must maintain a professional appearance, as required for a health care setting.
+Students must meet admission requirements and maintain a professional appearance, as required for a health care setting.